Dazzae-exe/Dazzae-exe/README.md

 # Hi there 👋🏻!
 __I am Christian Marin based in Aragua, Venezuela 🇻🇪__.
-In addition to just hack the net, I like to play football and not only I do play it.
+In addition to just hack the net, I like to play football and not only watch it, I do play it.
 It is my favorite sport.
 Furthermore, I love productive days in company of a coffee cup every morning through the week.
 I like to go out with friends or just me and, distract myself away of tech-stress just walking, hiking, drinking any kind of drink with friends, any other natural situation.
 When I don't have any plan for the weekend I like to have fun practicing my knowledge or have fun playing videogames on the playstation.

 __Goals for this year__:
 1. Land a second job.